takeyamayuki/NonMouse/README.md

 $ python3 app.py
 ```
 ### Hand Movements
+* Mouse cursor: tip of index finger
-* The tip of the index finger corresponds to the mouse cursor.
+* Stop mouse cursor: Attach the tip of your index finger to the tip of your middle finger
-* Attaching the fingertips of the index finger and the middle finger stops the mouse cursor from moving.
+* Left click: Attach the fingertips of your thumb to the second joint of your index finger
-* Attaching the fingertip of the thumb to the second joint of the index finger releases the left click, releasing it releases the left click
+* Left click release: Release the thumb fingertip and the second joint of the index finger
-* Scrolling and right-clicking are not implemented yet.
+* Not yet implemented for scrolling and right-clicking

 ### Arguments
 * If you have more than one camera installed, you can use `--device X` to select a camera (default 0,  0,1,2... can be selected)